jsenv/jsenv-server/readme.md

 `protocol` parameter is a string which is either `"http"` or `"https"`.
 This parameter is optional with a default value of `"http"`.

-If you use `https` protocol you can provide your own certificate using `privateKey` and `certificate` parameters.
+If you use `https` protocol you can provide your own certificate using [privateKey](#privateKey) and [certificate](#certificate) parameters.

 ## redirectHttpToHttps

 `redirectHttpToHttps` parameter is a boolean controlling if server will redirect request made receiving in http to https.
-This parameter is optional and enabled by default when protocol is `https`.
+This parameter is optional and enabled by default when [protocol](#protocol) is `https`.

 ## allowHttpRequestOnHttps

-`allowHttpRequestOnHttps` parameter is a boolean controlling if server will handle `http` request even if started in https.
+`allowHttpRequestOnHttps` parameter is a boolean controlling if server will handle `http` request even if started in `https`.
 This parameter is optional and disabled by default.
-When enabled, if a client request server in http, [requestToResponse](#requestToResponse) is called with that http request.
-In that case `request.origin` can be used to distinguish request protocol.
+When enabled, if a client request server in `http`, [requestToResponse](#requestToResponse) is called with that `http` request.
+In that case, `request.origin` can be used to distinguish request made in `http` and `https`.

-`allowHttpRequestOnHttps` and `redirectHttpToHttps` are incompatible because:
+`allowHttpRequestOnHttps` and [redirectHttpToHttps](#redirectHttpToHttps) are incompatible because:

-- Enabling `allowHttpRequestOnHttps` means:

-  > I want to handle request made in http in `requestToResponse`.
+`allowHttpRequestOnHttps` means: I want to handle request made in http in `requestToResponse`.<br />

-- Enabling `redirectHttpToHttps` means:
-  > I want to redirect http request to https.
+[redirectHttpToHttps](#redirectHttpToHttps) means: I want to redirect http request to https.

+You either want to redirect http to https or handle http request, no both at the same time.
+For this reason, if you enable both a warning is logged and [redirectHttpToHttps](#redirectHttpToHttps) is ignored.

 <details>
   <summary>allowHttpRequestOnHttps code example</summary>